Blog post: 3 minute read.

 Advantages of Subsites

 - A subsite can be provisioned by anyone with at least Full Control permission (more specifically, the Create Subsites permission level) on the parent site.
 I.e. You don’t require a farm or tenant admin to provision one for you.
-(Although in SharePoint Online, anyone in a specified AD group can provision an Office 365 Group site collection; to provision a standard SharePoint site collection still requires a Farm, Tenant or SharePoint Service Admin)
+(Although in SharePoint Online, anyone in a specified AD group can provision an Office 365 Group site collection; to provision a standard SharePoint site collection on SharePoint Server requires membership in the Farm Administrators SharePoint group on the machine running the Central Administration website.
+To provision a Classic SharePoint site collection in Office 365 requires you to be a Global Admin or SharePoint Online administrator)

 - A subsite can automatically be added to the navigation of the parent site if you have the navigation settings configured that way.